SEBBA-ANSSAR/alx-low_level_programming/0x01-variables_if_else_while/README.md

         3. alphABET
         4. When I was having that alphabet soup, I never thought that it would pay off
         5. Numbers
+        6. Numberz
+        7. Smile in the mirror
+        8. Hexadecimal
+        9. Patience, persistence and perspiration make an unbeatable combination for success